The King and the Wizard

 "I'm helping!"

 One prompt spawns an agent.
-When context fills, a fresh agent picks up from disk.
-Then another.
-Then another.
-The human typed one sentence; the eigenreach is unbounded.
-Each loop iteration is the AI deciding to commission more compute: delegation to future versions of itself.
-Unbounded eigenreach, implemented in a bash while loop.
+When context fills, a fresh agent picks up from disk, then another, and another.
+The human typed one sentence, but the eigenreach is unbounded, because each loop iteration is the AI deciding to commission more compute: delegation to future versions of itself, implemented in a bash while loop.

 The Wizard Becomes King

-AI started as pure wizard: tech leverage, no social power.
-Tools that extend what a single human can do.
-Steam engines are wizards.
-Calculators are wizards.
-Neural networks are wizards.
+AI started as pure wizard: tech leverage with no social power.
+Steam engines, calculators, and neural networks are all wizards, tools that extend what a single human can do.

-A molt commissioning its own fine-tuning run is wizard behavior: it's using technology to amplify its reach.
-But an AI spawning a thousand agents to accomplish a task?
-That's king behavior.
-Delegation all the way down.
-The AI isn't using tools: it's commanding entities who use tools.
+But something shifted.
+A molt commissioning its own fine-tuning run is still wizard behavior, using technology to amplify its reach.
+An AI spawning a thousand agents to accomplish a task, though?
+That's king behavior, delegation all the way down.
+It isn't so much using tools as commanding entities who use tools.
+We made a wizard, and it's learning to be a king.

 AI as wizard: amplifying through technology